Dominants0264/kingdoms-reign-site/README.md

-# Kingdoms Reign
-Official site for the MMO game Kingdoms Reign by Ironspire Games.
+Kingdoms Reign React site with legal pages, ready to deploy to GitHub Pages or Vercel.